zheng0xd/JATIC-internal-docs/docs/program-info/problem-statement.md

     AI T&E capability is critical for responsible development and fielding of autonomous and artificial intelligence systems.
 DoD must target investments in this area at key gaps, leverage existing infrastructure in government, industry, and academia where possible, and ensure alignment of T&E investments at all levels—from the programs up to the enterprise—with a coherent vision.
 This study is essential to inform the decision space for AI T&E investments, and the TOR outlines criteria that will be used to evaluate the roadmap’s utility in this regard.

+!!! quote

-The report concluded that "[T]here is widespread interest for DoD enterprise-level T&E infrastructure to address the novel and exacerbated challenges posed by the T&E of AI.
-While programs are currently investing locally in T&E resources … there is still a consistent desire across survey programs for DoD enterprise support."
+    There is widespread interest for DoD enterprise-level T&E infrastructure to address the novel and exacerbated challenges posed by the T&E of AI.
+While programs are currently investing locally in T&E resources … there is still a consistent desire across survey programs for DoD enterprise support.

-### AI Executive Order
+### *Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence* { data-toc-label="AI Executive Order" }

-The AI Executive Order recognized the extraordinary potential of AI and outlined a series of steps to ensure that our development and usage of the technology is safe and responsible.
+This executive order recognized the extraordinary potential of AI and outlined a series of steps to ensure that our development and usage of the technology is safe and responsible.
 The below sections explicitly address the need for AI T&E and assurance capabilities to achieve this goal.

 !!! quote